-Beach lovers frequently daydream about traveling extensively and experiencing the world's best beaches.
-But what if I told you that plenty of breathtaking beaches located stateside don't require you to bust out your passport?
+Beach lovers frequently daydream about traveling extensively and experiencing the world’s best beaches and sunsets.
+But what if I told you that plenty of breathtaking stateside beaches don’t require you to bust out your passport?
 Recently, a group of travelers met in an online discussion to reveal their top picks for the best beaches that require zero visa stamps!

 1. Pacific Beach – San Diego, California